WebberZone/better-search/readme.txt

 	* Better Search Tracker doesn't use jQuery anymore
 	* Uninstall now uses `get_sites()` behind the scenes to delete options from all sites in a multisite install
 	* Blank searches will return no results
+	* Better Search tables will only be deleted if you set `BETTER_SEARCH_DELETE_DATA` to true in you wp-config.php file

 * Bug fixes:
 	* Banned search filtering didn't work properly in some cases